 Interestingly, during the brief period between independence and the official adoption of the flag, a red and yellow lion flag, based on the coat of arms of Finland, was used.
 The shift to the blue and white design represented a move towards a more uniquely Finnish symbol, distinct from both its Russian past and Swedish influences.

-Symbolism and Design of the Finnish Flag
+Symbolism and design of the Finnish flag

 The Finnish flag's design is rich in symbolism, reflecting the country's natural beauty and national character.
 The blue Nordic cross represents Christianity, which has played a significant role in Finnish culture and history.
 The cross design also connects Finland to its Nordic neighbors, all of whom use similar cross designs in their flags.